On-page SEO refers to everything you can do, within your website, to optimize your content for better rankings on search engines.

 To improve its response, Google will consider – to try to determine what the user is interested in – the other words used in previous queries and then display the appropriate results.

-In this chapter, we talk about how to create content that Google wants to rank.
+Here, we will talk about how to create content that Google wants to rank.

 Before thinking about technical strategies and using keywords on your page, you need to have the following points in mind.

-To be able to place your web pages at the top of the Google ranking, your content must be:
+To be able to place your web pages at the top of rankings, your content must be: